xregistry/spec/core/spec.md

     impact when `enum` is absent or an empty array
   - Type: Boolean
   - OPTIONAL
-- `attributes."STRING".required
+- `attributes."STRING".required`
   - Indicates whether this attribute is a REQUIRED attribute or not.
 When not specified the default value is `false`
   - Type: Boolean
   - OPTIONAL

+- `attributes."STRING".item`
+  - Defines the nested resources that this attribute references.
+    This attribute MUST only be used when the `type` value is non-scalar
+  - Type: Object
+  - REQUIRED when `type` is non-scalar
-- `attributes."STRING".attributes
+- `attributes."STRING".item.attributes`
   - This attribute MUST only be used when the `type` value is `object`.
-This contains the list of attributes defined as part of a nested object.
+This contains the list of attributes defined as part of a nested resource
-  - Type: Object
+  - Type: Object, see `attributes` above
-  - OPTIONAL
+  - REQUIRED when `type` is `object`, otherwise it MUST NOT be present
-- `attributes."STRING".keyType
+- `attributes."STRING".item.type`
-  - This attribute MUST only be used when the `type` value is `map`.
-This specifies the `type` each key in the map MUST be.
-It MUST be one of the data types (in lower case) defined in the [Attributes and Extensions](#attributes-and-extensions)
+  - The "TYPE" of this nested resource.
+Note, this attribute MAY be absent if owning attribute's `type` is `object` as that is its default value.
   - Type: TYPE
-  - REQUIRED if the attribute is of type `map`, otherwise MUST NOT be present
+  - REQUIRED if the nested resource is not `object`, otherwise it MAY be present
-- `attributes."STRING".itemType
-  - This attribute MUST only be used when the `type` value is `array`.
-This specifies the `type` each item in the array MUST be.
-It MUST be one of the data types (in lower case) defined in the [Attributes and Extensions](#attributes-and-extensions)
-  - Type: TYPE
+- `attributes."STRING".item.item`
+  - See `attributes."STRING".item` above.
-  - REQUIRED if the attribute is of type `array`, otherwise MUST NOT be present
+  - REQUIRED when `type` is non-scalar

-- `attributes."STRING".ifValue
+- `attributes."STRING".ifValue`
   - This attribute can be used to conditionally include additional attribute definitions to the list based on the value of the current attribute.
     If the value of this attribute matches the `ifValue` (case sensitive)